ocaml/ocaml.org/data/tutorials/language/1ms_00_modules.md

 It creates a module `Extlib.List` that has everything the standard `List` module has, plus a new `uncons` function.
 In order to override the default `List` module from another `.ml` file, we merely need to add `open Extlib` at the beginning.

+## Conclusion

+In OCaml, modules are the basic means of organizing software.
+To sum up, a module is a collection of definitions wrapped under a name.
+These definitions can be submodules, which allows the creation of hierarchies of modules.
+Top-level modules must be files and are the units of compilation.
+Every module has an interface, which is the list of what a module exposes.
+By default, a module's interface exposes all its definitions, but this can be restricted using the interface syntax.

+Going further, here are the other means to handle OCaml software components:
+- Functors, which act like functions from modules to modules
+- Libraries, which are compiled modules bundled together into archives
+- Packages, which are installation and distribution units